-See the Inbound migration guidance note and the Outbound migration guidance note.
+See the Inbound migration and Outbound migration guidance notes.

 A company will be treated as resident in the UK if it is incorporated in the United Kingdom (the ‘statutory test’ ― CTA 2009, s 14) or centrally managed and controlled in the UK (the ‘case law test’).
 See also the Non-UK companies subject to UK tax guidance note for further commentary on how a non-UK company may be subject to UK tax and the relevant UK filing requirements.

 If a company is incorporated in the UK, then it is resident in the UK and it is not necessary to consider where it is centrally managed and controlled.
 The definition of the ‘United Kingdom’ means Great Britain (England, Wales and Scotland) and Northern Ireland.
 It does not include the Isle of Man or the Channel Islands.